 Before you start replacing that shower valve cartridge, you should take a minute to gather everything you’ll need.
 It becomes a whole lot easier when you are not running back and forth mid-project.

-Below is the list of tools you’ll need to have nearby:
+Below is the list of tools you’ll need:

 Wondering how long does it take to replace a shower valve?
 This quick guide breaks it down into five easy steps you can tackle in just 1 to 3 hours.